kerryspchang/translation-demo/README.md

 We use the Node module format as the base format for a composition project.
 A composition project is a Node module that returns one or more compositions.
 The structure of the project module is described here:
 * A `composition.js` that is the entry point of the module.
 It exports a composition or an object that contains multiple compositions, each composition can be referenced by its key name
+    - In the examples below, the deployment of cloud functions is described in `composition.js` using `composer.action` instead of in `seed.yaml`.
+IMO it makes the module code easier to understand to Node developers. `composer.action` could generate a seed yaml file that actually does the deployment.
-* A `seed.yaml` file that describes the resources used, in Kubernetes YAML format
+* A `seed.yaml` file that describes the resources used and parameters to inject to cloud functions and packages, in Kubernetes YAML format
 * A `package.json` that has the standard Node module data plus an `api` field that describes the usage of the module (using OpenAPI format), and a `choice` field that has instructions for credentials/parameters that the consumer needs to fill out.
 Data in `api` and `choice` are used in Shell to help consumers understand and configure a project module.
 * A `lib` folder that has the function code.
 Each file in `lib` is a OpenWhisk function to be deployed